hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 _**Figure 5:** Numerical Wind Tunnel_
 {: style="color:gray; font-size: 90%; text-align: center;"}

 The Numerical Wind Tunnel was the second supercomputer to top the newly created TOP500 rankings (following the **CM/5** at LANL).
 Recognising a need to generate meaningful statistics about supercomputers, [Hans Meuer (University of Mannhein)](https://en.wikipedia.org/wiki/Hans_Meuer) joined with [Jack Dongarra (University of Tennessee)](https://en.wikipedia.org/wiki/Jack_Dongarra), and later Erich Strohmaier (National Energy Research Scientific Computing Center) and Horst Simon (Lawrence Berkeley National Laboratory), in creating the TOP500 supercomputer rankings.
-The TOP500 rankings are released twice a year, at the International Supercomputing Conference (ISC) in June, and then at the Supercomputing Conference (SC) in November.
+The TOP500 rankings are released twice a year, at the International Supercomputing Conference (ISC) in May/June, and then at the Supercomputing Conference (SC) in November.
 The rankings are based on the performance achieved running Jack Dongarra's [LINPACK benchmark](https://netlib.org/linpack/), which solves a dense system of linear equations, $Ax = b$.

 Where previously, supercomputers were ranked based on the theoretical maximum performance (i.e. clock speed $\times$ max FLOPs per clock cycle $\times$ number of CPUs), they could instead be ranked based on the _achieved_ performance on a "representative" problem -- including effects such as memory performance, interconnect performance, etc.

 The third machine to reach the #1 ranking was the **Intel Paragon XP/S140** system installed at Sandia National Laboratories.
 While it only persisted for a single TOP500 list, before being replaced by an upgraded NWT, it was Intel's first #1 ranked machine, and was a Multiple-Instruction, Multiple-Data (MIMD) machine, a mainstay of modern HPC.